What To Do If Your Car Is Totaled After An Accident In Colorado

 What Happens If I Total My Car?

-If you total your car in an accident, it doesn’t get fixed.
-You file a claim with the insurance company and get paid the value of the vehicle minus any deductible with an insurance total loss payout.
-You will need to arrange for new transportation.
+If your car was totaled in an accident, it doesn’t get fixed.
+Instead, you’ll need to file a claim with the insurance company, and then you’ll get paid the value of the vehicle minus any deductible with an insurance total loss payout.

-How Much Will Insurance Pay for My Totaled Car?
+How Much Will Insurance Pay For My Totaled Car In Colorado?

 Insurance should pay you the current market value of the vehicle.
 There may also be a deductible that is taken out of the payment.
-See the Kelley Blue Book value of your car for an idea of what the current market value is for your vehicle.
+You can use the Kelley Blue Book value of your car to get an idea of the current market value for your vehicle.
+You should also consider other factors, such as the state of your vehicle and whether you have upgraded or enhanced it in a manner that would make its value higher.

-How To Get the Most Money From Insurance for Totaled Cars?
+How To Get The Most Money From Insurance For Totaled Cars In Colorado

-Remember that you can respond to the offer from the insurance company for your totaled vehicle.
-To get the most money from comprehensive coverage insurance for a totaled car, your counter-offer should consider the following:
+When you receive a proposed offer from the insurance company, it’s important to remember that you can respond to the offer for your totaled vehicle.
+If you feel you are undercompensated, you can push back with a counteroffer.
+To get the most money from comprehensive coverage insurance for a totaled car, your counteroffer should consider the following:

 With research and documentation, you can make a counteroffer to get more money for your totaled car.
 You can also speak with an experienced Colorado car accident lawyer to help you get the compensation you deserve.

 If your car is declared a total loss, you must make it roadworthy again before you drive it.
-Colorado law creates rules for title of salvage vehicles1.
+In this case, you may have to “buy it back” if you’ve already received a settlement check.
+Colorado law creates rules for the title of salvage vehicles.
 Under these rules, all the major parts and systems of the vehicle must be in working condition, including:

 • Engine